RubenFr74/day-planner-challenge/README.md

 Thanks to the instructor for commenting some great hints in the starter code.

-I also want to thank Boostrap and JQuery for making coding a little more easier.
+I also want to thank Boostrap and JQuery for making coding a little easier.